 If you are planning a trip to London, how do you decide where to go?
 London is massive.
-And London ruled the world for a good chunk of history, and during that time, stocked its museums with artifacts from around the world.
-It takes days, weeks really, to see the best of London.
-Trying to figure out what to do can be overwhelming.
+It takes days, weeks really, to see the best of London and trying to figure out what to do can be overwhelming.

-Here is a list of the best things to see and do in London, 50 to be exact.
+Here is a list of the best things to do in London, 50 to be exact.
 Don’t expect to see them all on your first trip to London, we didn’t either.
 But you’ll be back.
-London is the type of city you can visit multiple times and never grow bored.
+London is the type of city you can visit multiple times and never get bored.

-At the end of this post, we do give recommendations of our favorite spots, to help you narrow down this mega list of sights.
+At the end of this post, we give recommendations of the 10 best things to do in London, to help you narrow down this mega list of sights.
 Or, skip ahead to our list now.

 The London Bucket List

 Big Ben is one of London’s most famous landmarks.
 For a first timer in London, it’s thrilling to get that first glimpse of Big Ben.

 Big Ben is the name for the largest of the five bells inside of the clock tower but nowadays, the nickname Big Ben includes both the bell and the clock tower.

 This iconic tower sits on the north end of the Houses of Parliament.
 It is a UNESCO World Heritage Site.
 Currently, only UK residents are allowed to tour the inside of Big Ben.